benjaminion/upgrading-ethereum-book/src/book.md

 ###### Discussion

-In the above analysis we considered only the effect of using the last slot of an epoch to bias the RANDAO.
-If we consider using the two last slots, or the $n$ last slots, the expected gain may be higher, especially if combined with the previous tail-extension attack.
+In the above analysis we considered only the effect of using the last slot of an epoch to bias the RANDAO and saw that an entity with any amount of stake can fractionally improve their overall expected number of block proposals, assuming that everyone else is acting honestly.

+If we consider using the two last slots, or the $k$ last slots, the expected gain may be higher, especially if combined with the previous tail-extension attack.
+But I expect that for $r$ less than a half or so the improvement will be small.

 #### Verifiable delay functions